SJTU-CMRLab/Dual_stage_NN/README.md

 [data](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/data): It contains training data and testing data.
 Cine images with 12 frequency offsets are included in the training data.

 [model](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/model): It contains pre-trained VI and AS models.

+# Publications
+If you want to cite this work or use part of the code, please cite:

+**A Dual-Stage Partially Interpretable Neural Network for Joint Suppression of bSSFP Banding and Flow Artifacts in Non-Phase-Cycled Cine Imaging** by Zhuo Chen, Juan Gao, Yanjia Chen, Yiwen Gong, Yiwen Shen, Xin Tang, Yixin Emu, Wei Jin, Sha Hua*, and Chenxi Hu1* (Under revision)